MheniMerz/ship_discovery_agent/README.md

 ### Setting up the Environment

-1. create an account with [https://air.nvidia.com/](https://air.nvidia.com/)
+1. Create an account with [https://air.nvidia.com/](https://air.nvidia.com/)
-2. click on `Build Simulation` and choose `SONiC demo`
+2. Click on `Build Simulation` and choose `SONiC demo`
-3. wait for the nodes to become available
+3. Wait for the nodes to become available

 Once the SONiC demo network is created, it comes with a default configuration.
 However, we want to load our own configuration.
-To achieve that follow these steps
+To achieve that follow these steps.

 ```
 	git clone https://gitlab.com/hani.merzouki/sonic-demo